The Fragile Truth about Fragility Fractures

 Osteoporosis makes people more vulnerable to fractures by literally hollowing out their bones, leaving the remaining structures much more fragile and prone to breakage.
 Under a microscope, bones look a little like honeycombs.
 In people with osteoporosis, the gaps between each honeycomb “cell” grow larger, which makes bones brittle and easy to break.

-There is no simple way to determine if you or a loved one has osteoporosis.
-You can’t tell by looking at yourself in the mirror, and you may not feel anything in particular until you have a slight fall that turns into a lingering problem.
 Women over 50 and men over 65 are the most vulnerable to osteoporosis-related breaks.
 Whether you’ve broken a bone recently or not, you should consult your doctor and ask about having a 10-year fracture risk assessment.

 Your doctor can also order a bone density test, which uses a device called dual-energy x-ray absorptiometry, or DEXA scan, to determine if you have the disease.
 Your doctor can then prescribe a course of treatment, which may involve changes to diet and exercise, and possibly medication.